nuxt/docs/en/guide/assets.md

 ---
 title: Assets
-description: By default, Nuxt uses vue-loader, file-loader and url-loader Webpack loaders for strong assets serving.
+description: By default, Nuxt uses vue-loader, file-loader and url-loader webpack loaders for strong assets serving.
 You can also use Static directory for static assets.
 ---

-> By default, Nuxt uses vue-loader, file-loader and url-loader Webpack loaders for strong assets serving.
+> By default, Nuxt uses vue-loader, file-loader and url-loader webpack loaders for strong assets serving.
 You can also use Static directory for static assets.

 ## webpacked